Three-dimensional receptivity of hypersonic sharp and blunt cones to free-stream planar waves using hierarchical input-output analysis: Results

-The $D_1$ forcing distributions for all frequencies considered are shown in Figure \jwnresolved{\ref{fig:inputs_vs_freq_b0p2_b3p6}} for both flows.
+\dac{In order to summarize the overall receptivity of sharp and blunt cones to realizable free-stream disturbances, we show the leading $D_1$ input distributions for H-IO analyses performed across frequencies from 0 kHz to 100 kHz, in 10 kHz increments.
+Not every distribution from the leading two directions is shown.
+Instead, the most dominant coherent mechanisms are highlighted by showing their corresponding $D_1$ and $D_2$ inputs.
+The $D_1$ and $D_2$ forcing distributions for all frequencies considered are shown in Figure \ref{fig:inputs_vs_freq_b0p2_b3p6} for each flow.
+This affords a more comprehensive understanding of the receptivity of sharp and blunt cones and the instabilities present in the flow.

 For the sharp cone, the dominant receptivity mechanisms have two primary distributions corresponding to each of the dominant physical mechanisms.
-At frequencies below 40 \unit{\kilo\hertz}, the first mode is most receptive to $w$-vorticity waves with very high incidence angles. \jwnresolved{These} waves create highly oblique acoustics and vorticity behind the shock which enter the boundary layer and activate the first mode instability.
-For frequencies above 50 \unit{\kilo\hertz}, the second mode is the dominant instability mechanism and is most receptive to slow acoustic waves at shallow incidence angles with a peak around $\psi = \ang{10}$.
-The $u\text{--}v$-vorticity waves are present, though \jwnresolved{they are} a less significant part of the receptivity process for the second mode.
+At frequencies below 40 \unit{\kilo\hertz}, the first mode is most receptive to $w$-vorticity waves with very high incidence angles.
+These waves create highly oblique acoustics and vorticity behind the shock, which enter the boundary layer and activate the Mack first mode instability.
+The optimal forcing distribution corresponding to the Mack first mode can be seen in Figure \ref{fig:inputs_vs_freq_b0p2_b3p6}(a).
+Figure \ref{fig:inputs_vs_freq_b0p2_b3p6} includes the $D_2$ forcing distributions, in order to demonstrate that the H-IO is capturing coherent mechanisms across frequencies.
+As the frequency changes, the $D_1$ distribution may jump between one or more physical mechanisms, so including higher directions shows what happens to those physical mechanisms.
+For frequencies above 50 \unit{\kilo\hertz}, the Mack second mode is the dominant instability mechanism and is most receptive to slow acoustic waves at shallow incidence angles with a peak around $\psi = \ang{10}$.
+The $u$-$v$ vorticity waves are present, though they are a less significant part of the receptivity process.